MaskRay/maskray.me/source/_posts/2025-09-28-remarks-on-sframe.md

 SFrame serves as a specialized complement to `.eh_frame` rather than a complete replacement.
 The current version does not include personality routines, Language Specific Data Area (LSDA) information, or the ability to encode extra callee-saved registers.
-While these constraints make SFrame ideal for profilers and debuggers, they prevent it from supporting C++ exception handling, where libstdc++/libc++abi requires the full `.eh_frame` feature set.
+While these constraints make SFrame ideal for profilers, they prevent it from supporting C++ exception handling, where libstdc++/libc++abi requires the full `.eh_frame` feature set.

 In practice, executables and shared objects will likely contain all three sections: